nanobus/nanobus/README.md

 For additional help, you can use one of these channels to ask a question:

-- [Discord](https://discord.gg/candle) - Discussions with the community and the team.
 - [GitHub](https://github.com/nanobus/nanobus/issues) - For bug reports and feature requests.
 - [Twitter](https://twitter.com/nanobusdev) - Get the product updates easily.